 507 Hitchcock Hall

 The complexity of genetic networks is a daunting challenge for developmental biologists.
 In plants, this complexity is increased by the strong influence of the environment.
-Hormones are critical integrators of developmental, environmental and metabolic cues.
-Using a diverse set of tools including molecular genetics, biochemistry and synthetic biology, the Nemhauser Lab is discovering the molecular logic underlying hormone-triggered signaling pathways.
-Ultimately, these findings can be used to understand natural systems--both plants and other eukaryotes--and guide design of new organisms.
+Small molecule hormones are critical integrators of developmental, environmental and metabolic cues.
+Using a diverse set of tools drawn from synthetic biology, molecular genetics and evolutionary biology, the Nemhauser Lab is discovering how the architecture and dynamics of hormone-triggered signaling networks allow for the effective processing of information about the extrinsic and intrinsic environment.
+Along the way, we are mechanistically dissecting cellular functions shared by most eukaryotes, such as ubiquitin-mediated protein turnover, transcriptional activation and repression, and state memory.
+Ultimately, these findings can be used to understand natural systems and guide the design of novel organisms.

 Fred Hutchison Cancer Research Center | University of Washington